RMIT-University-Medical-Radiations/HFLung-segmentation/README.md

 `./repos/HFLung-segmentation/download-figures.sh`

 # How to cite
-If you find this pipeline useful, please cite our paper.
+If you find this repository useful, please cite our paper.